Sexual abuse scandal in the Roman Catholic Archdiocese of Philadelphia: William Lynn

 In December 2013, a three-judge panel of the Pennsylvania Superior Court overturned Lynn's conviction.
 The court stated that Lynn was not legally responsible for the abuses committed by priests under his supervision.
 He was released from prison.
 In April 2015, the Pennsylvania Supreme Court reinstated Lynn's conviction.
 Lynn returned to prison that month.

 In December 2015, the Pennsylvania Superior Court vacated Lynn's conviction and ordered a new trial.
 Lynn was again released from prison.
 The court ruled that Lynn's trial judge allowed excessive testimony in the trial about extraneous sexual abuse cases, creating prejudice among the jurors.
 In July 2016, the Pennsylvania Supreme Court affirmed the Superior Court ruling.
 In August 2016, the court set May 2017 as the date for Lynn's new trial.

 In January 2016, Newsweek Magazine obtained a psychiatric report on Gallagher that cast serious doubt on his value as a witness.
-The report described him as manipulative and self-serving, possibly a indicating a paranoid or passive-aggressive personality.
-Gallagher admitted that some of his stories were untrue and other stories had details indicating they were lies.

-In March 2017, Judge Gwendolyn N. Bright struck down Lynn's motion to stop a new trial due to prosecutorial misconduct.
-The defense said that the prosecution had brought in retired police detective, Joseph Walsh to work with Gallagher on his testimony.
-According to defense attorneys, they would have called Walsh to testify about Gallagher's truthfulness in the trial if they had known about him.
-In 2019, it was reported that Lynn had been suspended from ministry following the 2011 grand jury investigation.
+He admitted that some of his testimony was untrue.

 In March 2020, Lynn's second trial was set to begin.
 Due to concerns about the reliability of Gallagher as a witness, the sole charge was one count of child endangerment.
-However, due to the rapid onset of the COVID-19 pandemic in the United States, the trial was delayed.
+The trial was delayed due to the COVID-19 pandemic.
 Lynn in December 2022 pleaded no contest to a misdemeanor charge of failing to turn over records to the 2003 grand jury.
 No further charges or punishment were imposed on Lynn.